Today is a day when we take time to remember heroes.

 “I told him, 'Of all people who have ever snapped, you should be fine,'” Mack said.

-Boyer has given a lot to his country and to Texas, and so Mack decided to give back to him.
+Boyer has given a lot to his country and to Texas, so Mack decided to give back to him.
 Boyer was awarded a scholarship prior to the start of the season.
 He'll now be able to take the money we was receiving from his G.I.
 Bill and put it towards his graduate school education.

 “I'm amazed,” Mack said.

-Nate Boyer answered the call 11 years ago that only the truly brave among us are willing to answer.
+Boyer answered the call 11 years ago that only the truly brave among us are willing to answer.
 What Boyer experienced in the deserts of the Middle East makes learning how to snap a football after walking on at one of the premiere programs in America seem like small potatoes.

-A day when the real heroes of this great nation, like Nate Boyer, should be shown gratitude for making the ultimate sacrifice.
+It's a day when the real heroes of this great nation, like Nate Boyer, should be shown gratitude for making the ultimate sacrifice.